agora-org/agora/README.md

 ## License

-This software is licensed under [cc0-1.0](https://choosealicense.com/licenses/cc0-1.0/), unless stated otherwise in the `ATTRIBUTION.md` file.
+Agora is licensed under [the CC0](https://choosealicense.com/licenses/cc0-1.0) with the exception of third-party components listed in [`ATTRIBUTION.md`](ATTRIBUTION.md).